 How To Perform Hajj

-During the next two days, you should go and stone the Jamarat once again.
-Then, you complete your Hajj by offering Tawaf al-Wida (Farewell Tawaf) before leaving Makkah.
+Over the next two days, stone the Jamarat again.
+Finally, complete your Hajj with Tawaf al-Wida (Farewell Tawaf) before departing Makkah.